silvamleandro/UAV_Platform/README.md

 - **rotate_counterclockwise _value_:** rotate _value_ degrees counterclockwise.

 __Note 3:__ The _-o_ or _--only_publish_ parameter is used only publish commands, not subscribe.

+__Note 4:__ For the DJI Tello to work with the application, its firmware needs to be updated to the latest version.

 -----